-Petra is one of the world’s most popular attractions that is also among UNESCO Heritage Sites.
+Petra is one of the world’s most popular attractions.
+It is also among UNESCO Heritage Sites.
 It is so fantastic and awe-inspiring that was voted by tourists around the world as one of the “New Seven Wonders of the World”.
-This ancient city is so picturesque that everyone who is visiting Middle East somehow ends up with some lovely photos with Petra.
+This ancient city is so picturesque that everyone who is visiting the Middle East somehow ends up with some lovely photos with Petra.

-In this article we will talk about the famous ancient wonder of Petra in Jordan.
+In this article, we will talk about the famous ancient wonder of Petra in Jordan.
 We will introduce it completely and provide some information you need before visiting this impressive landmark.
-In the end, you will have a better approach about Petra in Jordan, so that you can enjoy your visit to it more.
+In the end, you will have a better approach to Petra in Jordan, so that you can enjoy your visit to it more.

 Stay tuned with us.

 Where is Petra?

 Located on the slope of the Al Madbah Mountain, or as it is called among locals Jabal al Madbah, Petra is a part of Arabah Valley in Jordan.
 The name of this amazing landmark simply means Stone.
 You will soon find out that it is being called Raqmu by the locals, although Petra looks a little bit more elegant.

 The Arabah Valley, that is located in Ma’an Governate of the beautiful country of Jordan is a scenic valley extended from the Dead Sea to the Gulf of Aqaba.
 This area is amazing to be visited, especially the famous Dead Sea and its shores.
 You can enjoy some time in that region before reaching the mesmerizing beauty of Petra.

 There are also some attractions there, such as camel riding that you can enjoy.
 Who is not interested in doing what the creators of Petra did for thousands of years?

 The history of Petra in Jordan

 Raqmu was the place in which the ancient community of Nabateans ruled their territory.
 Nabateans were a community of people who were masters of masonry and were skillful in engineering, iron and copper production and refilling and of course, trading.